michael-sapriio/Electoral-Roll/README.md

 Code customization
 ---
-In line 57 we have put headers based on the attributes we want to extract from the PDF
+In **line 56** we have put headers based on the attributes we want.

 ```python
 df = pd.DataFrame(row, columns = ['House No', 'Gender', 'Name', 'Age',